 “Our address is the fight”

-“Spaces like COPs are spaces that still do not have much involvement, or there is minimal effective participation from traditional peoples and communities that can present demands and solutions that we have already experienced in our territories.
-And speaking specifically about the demands of women extractivists for COP 30, we will certainly emphasize the need to defend and strengthen our territories as an essential strategy for protecting life on the planet,” highlights Letícia Moraes, vice president of the CNS.
+"Spaces like COPs are spaces that still lack sufficient or minimal effective participation from traditional peoples and communities who can raise demands and present the solutions we've already experienced in our territories.
+And speaking specifically about the demands of women extractivists for COP 30, we will certainly emphasize the need to defend and strengthen our territories as an essential strategy for protecting life on the planet," emphasizes Letícia Moraes, vice president of the CNS.

-The extractivist leader, who comes from the Nossa Senhora da Boa Esperança community, located in Curralinho, in the Marajó region, in Pará, brought to the episode a poem of his own, highlighting those who are in the daily struggle for territorial and climate protection.
+The extractivist leader, who comes from the Nossa Senhora da Boa Esperança community, located in Curralinho, in the Marajó region of Pará, brought to the episode a poem of his own, highlighting those who are in the daily struggle for territorial and climate protection.

-For a long time we were the others and the struggle guaranteed us a place in the Constitution.
-That is why we are also millions and thousands.
+For a long time, we were the others, and our struggle guaranteed us a place in the Constitution.
+That's why we are also millions and thousands.
 Extractive reserves, extractive settlement projects, sustainable development projects.
-National Forests, fleets.
+National Forests (FLONAS), fleets.
 We are the extractive territory.
-Seed of resistance, grandchildren of the indigenous ancestry.
+Seed of resistance, grandchildren of the caboclo ancestry.
 We are the voices that echo.
 We are the extractivists.

 We are millions of thousands whose address is the fight”.